read-write-web/read-write-web/README.markdown

 ### creating your own certificate

-You can create your own certificate in your browser using a service such as https://my-profile.eu/ This will save your certificate in the keychain associated with the browser.
+You can create your own certificate in your browser using a service such as [https://my-profile.eu/](https://my-profile.eu/) This will save your certificate in the keychain associated with the browser.
-You can then edit the .meta.n3 file to give yourself read/write/execute access using that certificate.
+You can then edit the .meta.n3 file to give yourself read/write/execute access using that certificate)

 If you want to use that certificate using curl, follw these steps:

 * save the certificate to your hardrive as a pkcs12 ( p12 ) file
 * convert it to pem including private key

    > openssl pkcs12  -in cert.p12 -out myCert.pem

 Extra Userful Services provided
 -------------------------------